Sigmmma/c20/src/content/h2/tools/h2-ek/readme.md

 This changelog is focused on known notable modding-related changes and is not guaranteed to be complete.

 ## TBD 2023
+* Inclusion of digsite content.
 * Camera point transitions now interpolate correctly over 60 FPS.
 * Added a weapon flag to use third person camera while holding it.
 * Added 4 new outer center anchors for HUD elements in [new_hud_definition](~).
 Legacy H1 HUD tags in H2 like [unit_hud_interface](~) and [weapon_hud_interface](~) were not given the anchors.
 * Removed Guerilla's Tag Mover dependency on tag depot.
-* Added tags for cut MP maps.

 ## December 2022
 * Guerilla will no longer crash when opening [multiplayer_variant_settings_interface_definition](~) tags.